 Taking no time at all to settle in, Carole, Elizabeth, and Sylvia say that Paul’s Run made them feel at home as soon as they walked through the community’s welcoming doors.

-Staying Active, Keeping Busy, and Having Fun at Paul’s Run
+Staying Active, Keeping Busy: Fulfilled Retired Living at Paul’s Run

 With so many activities, community service groups, and clubs available on a daily basis, the three sisters say they’re always involved in something.
 “We volunteer at the general store,” says Carole.
 “We cook meals for the Jane Addams Place, which provides shelter to homeless mothers and their children.
 And we also make sandwiches for the local homeless population.”